arangodb/arangodb/Documentation/Books/Manual/Deployment/Cluster/ManualStart.md

 Local Tests
 -----------

-In this section we will include commands to manually start a Cluster with 3 _Agents_, 2 _DBservers_ and 2 _Coordinators_
+In this paragraph we will include commands to manually start a Cluster with 3 _Agents_, 2 _DBservers_ and 2 _Coordinators_

 We will assume that all processes runs on the same machine (127.0.0.1).
 Such scenario